bahmutov/cypress-workshop-basics/06-app-data-store/PITCHME.md

 ## Questions

 - how does a new item get its id?
-- can you override random id generator from DevTools?
+- can you override random id generator from DevTools? <!-- .element: class="fragment" -->

 +++